serverlessworkflow/specification/specification.md

 Workflow states timeouts cannot define the `workflowExecTimeout` property.

-All workflow states can define the `stateExecTimeout` property.
+Workflow states can set their `stateExecTimeout` property inside the `timeouts` definition.
 Value of this property is a time duration (ISO 8601 duration format).
-It must be a duration that's greater than zero.
-If defined as string type, it defines the total state execution timeout.
+It must be a duration that's greater than zero and defines the total state execution timeout.
 When this timeout is reached, state execution should be stopped and can be handled as a timeout error in the states `onErrors` definition.

 #### Branch Timeout Definition